AgPipeline/rstudio-FIELDimageR/README.md

 #### VICE Credentials

+An RStudio username and password is not needed when running the latest Docker image on VICE.
-If running the docker image on VICE, the default username is `rstudio` and password is `rstudio1`.
+If prompted, the RStudio username is `rstudio` and password is `rstudio1`.

 # Generating Plot GeoJSON File
-This document describes how to use [FIELDimageR](https://github.com/OpenDroneMap/FIELDimageR) to generate a Plot boundary [GeoJSON](https://datatracker.ietf.org/doc/rfc7946/?include_text=1) file.
+This document describes how to use [FIELDimageR](https://github.com/OpenDroneMap/FIELDimageR) to generate a plot boundary [GeoJSON](https://datatracker.ietf.org/doc/rfc7946/?include_text=1) file.

-These instructions assume that you have access to a running Docker container that already has the requirements for FIELDimageR installed.
+These instructions assume that you have access to a running Docker container that already has the requirements for FIELDimageR installed, along with additional packages for working with JSON.
 Refer to the [installation](https://github.com/OpenDroneMap/FIELDimageR#Instal) instructions if needed.
+The CyVerse FIELDimageR app comes with all the requirements pre-installed.

 We will only be referencing the minimum steps needed for generating the GeoJSON file.
 There is additional functionality available with FIELDimageR.